Tiritibambix/iTransfer/README.md

 ### File Upload
 1. Visit http://localhost:3500
-2. Drag and drop files or click to select
+2. Drag and drop one or multiple files
+   - Single files will be uploaded as is
+   - Multiple files will be automatically zipped
 3. Enter recipient's email address
 4. Click "Send"
 5. Recipient will receive an email with download link

+### Download Process
+1. Click the download link in the email
+2. View file/archive details on the download page
+   - For single files: name and size
+   - For archives: list of contained files with sizes
+3. Click "Download" to get the file

 ### Admin Tasks
 1. Access admin interface at http://localhost:3500/admin